JuliaDynamics/DynamicalBilliards.jl/docs/src/physics.md

 forever.
 This can happen for specific initial conditions depending on your billiard table and the angular velocity ω.

-In such event, the convention followed by `DynamicalBilliards.jl` is the following:
+In such event, the convention followed by `DynamicalBilliards` is the following:
 `evolve!()` returns the expected output, however all returned vectors have only 2 entries.
 The collision times always have the entries `0.0, Inf`.
 All other returned vectors have the initial conditions, repeated once.